IBM/molformer/README.md

 **This Code and Environment have been tested on Nvidia V100s**

 #### Pretrained Models and training logs
+We are providing checkpoints of a MoLFormer model pre-trained on a dataset of ~100M molecules.
+This dataset combines 10% of Zinc and 10% of PubChem molecules used for MoLFormer-XL training.
+The accompanying pre-trained model shows competitive performance on classification and regression benchmarks from MoleculeNet. (see Extended data Tables 1-2 in [https://arxiv.org/abs/2106.09553](https://arxiv.org/abs/2106.09553)).
+These checkpoints are available at [https://ibm.box.com/v/MoLFormer-data](https://ibm.box.com/v/MoLFormer-data). _These are not the full MoLFormer-XL checkpoints._

-If Training from scratch the resulting Pretrained models and associated training logs will be located in the /data directory in the following hierarchy.
+Extract `Pretrained MoLFormer.zip` containing the pretrained models and associated training logs to the `data/` directory.
+The hierarchy should look like the following:

 ```
 data/